The year is 1989. It’s springtime in southern England, and Mo Constantine is creating a product that will change the world of bathing forever.

 So what’s next?
 “The inspiration is ongoing,” Mo explains.
 “Someone asks you ‘where did you get your inspiration?’ and I always want to say it was in that dusty corner where you haven't looked for years!”

-Mo’s bath bombs have inspired millions, but none more so than her son Jack Constantine, Lush digital director.
+Mo’s relaxing bath bombs have inspired millions, but none more so than her son Jack Constantine, Lush digital director.
 Jack and his siblings were brought up around Mo’s exciting prototypes and witnessed first-hand the magical concoctions she would bring out from her garden shed.
 So, when Jack turned to bath bomb invention, it was Mo’s guiding hand and secret tips and tricks that would inspire a new generation of technicolor bath bombs.
-With multi-layered rainbow sensations, jelly-forming creations, and the first ever bath bomb concept store in Harajuku, Japan, the bath bomb’s evolution shows no sign of slowing down.
+With multi-layered rainbow sensations and the first-ever bath bomb concept store in Harajuku, Japan, the bath bomb’s evolution shows no sign of slowing down.

-30 years after the original, Mo’s invention has led to an innovation in bathing across the globe.
-Want to celebrate the bath bomb’s birthday with us?
-Find your next bathtub adventure right here.
-Join the bathing conversation and share your unique bath bomb story using #WeTheBathers.
+33 years after the original, Mo’s invention has led to an innovation in bathing across the globe.